alandaux/alandaux.github.io/DarEsSalaamResilienceAcademy/report.md

 You can find our leaflet map [here](https://jafreedman12.github.io/daressaalam/assets/?fbclid=IwAR38WmeqAvszZzetI_BXBAD75dSAWK_cHGY6FLEJuLnqqyXWAyvMytWEI_8#12/-6.7562/39.2710)!

+Visualized in the subwards2 layer in the leaflet map are the percentage of schools in each subward that are at risk of flooding.
+We found several subwards with multiple schools at risk of flooding along the shoreline, such as both the Mbezi Beach subwards and the Bonde la Mpunga subward.
+Schools in subwards further inland along the historic flood zone were also at risk in subwards such as Uwanja wa Ndege and Mbuyuni.
+This analysis shows that evacuation plans for future floods need to take into account not only schools along the shoreline, but also schools along the historic flood zone.
+Efforts should prioritize the TPDC subward where 6 out of the 7 schools are at risk of flooding.
+Visualized in the schools layer in the leaflet map are the location of schools, colored based on their risk of flooding.
+In the TPDC subward, the schools at risk for flooding are located throughout the subward, meaning a more comprehensive risk management strategy is required.
+In the Bonde la Mpunga subward, however, the schools at risk of flooding are more concentrated spatially, requiring a less complex risk management strategy as efforts in evacuating schools is limited to one area.

 **Sources**
 - [Open Street Map](https://www.openstreetmap.org/#map=12/-6.8162/39.2203)
 - [Ramana Huria](https://ramanihuria.org/en/): a community mapping project for Dar es Salaam, Tanzania